Rank Reduction in Bimatrix Games: Some Results on Rank Reduction in Generic Games

-Our result in Corollary \ref{cor:thm:generalGame1m:fullRank} generalizes Lemma \ref{lem:theobaldsLemma} to game $(m,n,A,B)$, with $m\leq n$ and $\rank{A+B}=m$.
-In addition, Theorems \ref{thm:generalGame1m} and \ref{thm:generalGame1m1n} further generalizes the result to hold for certain games that are not full rank.
-Furthermore, while the statement and proof of Lemma \ref{lem:theobaldsLemma} shows the existence of such a lower-rank equivalent game, our results are constructive and provide a method for calculating the lower-rank equivalent game.
+Our result in Lemma \ref{lem:thm:generalGame1m:fullRank} generalizes Lemma \ref{lem:theobaldsLemma} to the game $(m,n,A,B)$, with $m\leq n$ and $\rank{A+B}=m$.
+In addition, Theorem \ref{thm:theMainResult} further generalizes the result to hold for certain games that are not full rank.
+Furthermore, for all cases, our results are constructive and provide a method for calculating the lower-rank equivalent game.

-In order to focus this work on the mathematical theory of rank reduction in bimatrix games, we've purposely avoided discussing algorithmic implications throughout the previous sections.
-Here, we briefly note that our results readily lead to efficiently implementable algorithms.
-For example, in our submitted work \cite{heyman2019SER0}, we show an alternative method for calculating $\gamma^*$ when $(m,n,\tilde{A},\tilde{B})$ is strategically equivalent to a zero-sum (rank-$0$) game.
-That method, along with some algorithmic tweaks to Theorems \ref{thm:generalGame1m} and \ref{thm:generalGame1m1n}, leads to an algorithm that can determine whether or not a given game is strategically equivalent to a zero-sum game via a PAT.
-If so, the algorithm also returns the strategically equivalent zero-sum game $(m,n,\hat{A},-\hat{A})$.
-Furthermore, we show that determining $\gamma^*$ and $(m,n,\hat{A},-\hat{A})$ can both be done in linear time ($\bigO(mn)$).

-For rank-$1$ games, we've also developed an algorithm based on results similar to Theorems \ref{thm:calcGammaStar}, \ref{thm:generalGame1m}, and \ref{thm:generalGame1m1n} that can determine whether a given game, $(m,n,\tilde{A},\tilde{B})$, is strategically equivalent to a rank-$1$ game and, if so, return the equivalent rank-$1$ game $(m,n,\hat{A},\hat{B})$ in linear time ($\bigO(mn)$).
-However, the modified versions of the results and the ensuing algorithms require many carefully constructed technical details.
-As such, we've chosen to report those results in another work in order to avoid unnecessarily obscuring the more general results that we've reported on in this work.